Exchanges of investments are treated as sales if

-- they take place at a time when the market value of the investments exceeds their date of death value, and
+- they take place at a time when the market value of the investments is more than their date of death value, and

-For the purposes of the relief, the investments exchanged are treated as sold at the date of exchange for a price equal to their ‘market value’.
-Market value means the value they would have if they were included in the estate of a person who died at that time, S183 (6) and S184 (2).
+For the purposes of the relief, the investments exchanged are treated as sold at the date of exchange for a price equal to their market value.
+Market value means the value they would have if they were included in the estate of a person who died at that time, IHTA/S183 (6) and IHTA/S184 (2).

 You should note that these rules apply